 When you choose your donor sperm you can also select a shipping method.
 We offer a small nitrogen tank which lasts seven days or a large tank which lasts 12 days.
 These tanks provide the transport for your donor sperm directly to your home.
 The shipping costs range in the United States from $50 for local pick up to $285 for Saturday delivery.

 If you order a large nitrogen tank there is an additional $50 charge.
 Within the shipment, you will also receive all the necessary instructions and procedures, the summary of records, and the home insemination kit.

-Cost Estimates for IUI
+Cost IUI treatment

 Intrauterine Insemination is a minor doctor's office procedure where washed (IUI-ready) sperm is placed in the uterus at the time of ovulation.
 A catheter helps place the sperm closer to the Fallopian tubes.
 Most women will experience only mild discomfort during this procedure.
 Unmedicated IUI is a great option for women under 30 with a healthy BMI.

 This procedure has a slightly higher success rate than home insemination, but with higher costs.
 The price range for an unmedicated IUI procedure is typically between $300 and $2,000.
 A medicated IUI is a great option for women under 35 who may have some fertility issues, as ovulation will be triggered.

 The success rate with a medicated IUI is better than an unmedicated IUI.
 There is however an additional cost for medication and monitoring.

 Which treatment should you choose?

 If you never experienced problems with your fertility, we would recommend you choose between home insemination or an IUI treatment at a doctor´s office.
 But it is a difficult choice, because there are pros and cons regarding both options.